HomeblogsHealth and wellnessTop 10 Health Benefits of Banana- Nutrition and Side Effects

 Bananas are a delicious and easily accessible source of some essential nutrients.
 This tropical fruit has been grown since centuries, and its health advantages have been touted for over one hundred years.

-Bananas can be eaten raw or blended into your favourite smoothie.
+Bananas can be eaten raw or blended into your favorite smoothie.
 You can even make your own banana-peanut butter sandwiches, banana loaf, or banana muffins.
-There are numerous options to include banana in your daily meals.
+There are numerous options to include bananas in your daily meals.
+For those looking at the best time to drink a banana shake for weight loss, mornings or after a workout are generally the best times.

 In addition, the advantages of bananas include: